dmi3kno/ilbm-article/ilbm_article.md

 This article attempts to build on the ideas of @rayner2002NumericalMaximumLikelihood and @nair2020BayesianInferenceQuantile and systematically present and illustrate Bayesian inference using quantile functions.
 We call this method of inference "indirect" because it deals with *intermediate cumulative probabilities* (which we call *depths*^[Because they indicate how "deep" an observation is into the distribution.]) corresponding to observations (given the parametrized model).
 Our aim is to show that the indirect Bayesian inference using intermediate depths, leads to the same posterior beliefs, as the conventional, density-based inference.
 We highlight and discuss practical challenges related to inverting the non-invertible quantile functions and propose a novel application of the proxy root-finding algorithm for validation of quantile functions.

+The proposed concept of *indirect inference*, although shares the name with the likelihood-free method described in @heggland2004EstimatingFunctionsIndirect and @drovandi2011LikelihoodfreeBayesianEstimation and the method of auxiliary parameter estimation in time-series models presented in @smithjr.1993EstimatingNonlinearTimeseries and @gourieroux1993IndirectInference has no connection with those contributions.

 \begin{figure}

 {\centering \includegraphics[width=6in]{img/QDs}